Update 24th September 2020 @ 10.45am

 You do not need to action anything for this, we have automatically frozen payments for these months.

 The health and safety of our guests and our staff is our number one priority.
 In order to comply with government regulations and Merlin Health & Safety standards, we need to manage our capacity to ensure everyone has a safe and enjoyable visit.
-Because of this, all guests will be required to pre-book a ticket online.
+Because of this, all guests will be required to pre-book a free ticket online.

 We know many of you buy your Merlin Annual Passes and Merlin Monthly Memberships so you can spontaneously visit our attractions.
 We’re closely following Government advice and will update this process when it’s suitable to do so.